Drug use first aid

 When to Contact a Medical Professional

 Drug emergencies are not always easy to identify.
-If you suspect someone has overdosed, or if you suspect someone is experiencing withdrawal, give first aid and seek medical assistance.
+If you think someone has overdosed, or if you think someone is having withdrawal, give first aid and seek medical help.

 Try to find out what drug the person has taken.
 If possible, collect all drug containers and any remaining drug samples or the person's vomit and take them to the hospital.